LucasMcK/production-reporting-app/README.md

 * Securely view all production spreadsheet files stored in the database.
 * Download any stored file easily for offline access.
 * Upload new production reports from the field or office.
+* Filter stored files based on year, month, and location.

 > **Note:** This list is subject to change as the project progresses.